hashicorp/boundary-ui/addons/api/README.md

   enabled: true
 }
 ```

+Include `miragejs` and any api addon `peerDependencies` used by the mirage as dev dependencies in the consuming app,
+eg: `@faker-js/faker`, otherwise mirage handler code might fail with an error.

 To have mirage start and intercept requests when the application starts:
 1. Add the `@embroider/macros` dependency to your application